Skip to main content

 What is Sharesies?

-Sharesies is New Zealand's largest retail investment platform, founded in Wellington in 2016.
+Sharesies is a widely-used NZ retail investment platform founded in Wellington in 2017.
 It's designed to make investing accessible to everyone, with a focus on simplicity and low minimums.

 Unique among NZ platforms, Sharesies offers access to three markets from one account: NZX (New Zealand), ASX (Australia), and US markets.
 This makes it convenient for Kiwis wanting diversified exposure.